Bakoroba/lstm_stock_prediction_fundamental/README.md

     Debt in current liabilites
     Liabilities

-The original data in quarterly format is converted to daily format by using pandas fill froward function

 ## Daily stock price collection
 The daily historical Apple stock price from 1980 to 2022 is collected using Yahoo finance API.
 The data is cleaned to reomve NaN and zero values.
 Only the Close and Volume columns are kept for the prediction.
 All the remaining columns are dropped from the data

 ## Merging the daily stock Close and Volume with the features of the fundamental dataset
 The stock data and the fundamental dataste are merged into a single dataframe.
-The two data are mrged such that each row of the merged data contains the information from the same day for bothe dataset.
-When a specific date is in one of the two dataset but it si not in the other dataset set, it is dropped.
+The two data dataframes are merged such that each row of the merged data contains the information from the same day for bothe dataset.
+When a specific date is in one of the two dataset but it is not in the other dataset set, it is dropped.

 # Building LSTM Model
 1. Normalize the data